highchair/elizabethkeithline-com/README.md

 I ended up paying for Ruby On Mac and it worked immediately.
 When I followed the instructions myself I could not get ZSH to use the Homebrew installed Ruby.

-Check your Ruby environemnt.
+Check your Ruby environment.
 It should be something other than the default Ruby installed by Mac OS.

 + `which ruby` should show a path other than the default Mac OSX path of `/usr/bin/ruby`
 + `ruby -v` should be a version newer than 2.6.1, preferably the newest version 3.1.0.